TheSmartMonkey/chessopening/README.md

 WIP

+## For Developers

+Go to the app folder everthing is documented there

 ## How it works ?

 * The chessopening app is made with [electron-quick-start](https://github.com/electron/electron-quick-start) this framework allow you to create desktop apps with web based languages